Jumeau: History

-Although the Jumeau firm had won commendations, very few Jumeau dolls can be securely identified dating before the 1870s.
-However, by 1877 Emile Jumeau had produced the first Bébés (i.e. dolls in the image of a little girl).
+By 1877 Emile Jumeau had produced the first Bébés (i.e. dolls in the image of a little girl).
 With realistic glass eyes and "stylish fashions" produced by costumiers, thousands of Bébé dolls were produced for an international market.

 In 1878, the Jumeau company won a gold medal at the Exposition Universelle (1878).
 The award was proudly advertised on the bodies, boxes, shoes and even the dress labels of the dolls.
 Jumeau won a number of other high awards including the prizes for the best dollmaker at both the Sydney International Exhibition (1879) and Melbourne International Exhibition (1880) in Australia.
 The dolls were internationally sought after as luxury items and status symbols.
 The firm also was regarded as an industrial success, with production figures of over three million dolls annually by the mid-1890s.

 The "Golden Age" of the Jumeau factory lasted for two decades, from the late 1870s to the late 1890s, when the competition from German dolls sent the firm into financial difficulties.
-The Jumeau dolls from the later 1890s are of more variable quality.
-German dolls in the 1890s were cheaper than the French, but still well-made and much loved by little girls, even if they were by no means as elegant or graceful in face or costume as the best Jumeau dolls.
 The Jumeau company became part of the French conglomerate the Société Française de Fabrication de Bébés et Jouets.
 The S.F.B.J. still continued to use the Bébé Jumeau trademark throughout the 20th century, even producing dolls in the manner of Jumeau.